liuguangqiang/SwipeBack/README.md

 SwipeBack is a android library that can finish a activity by using gesture.

-You can set the swipe direction,such as left or top.
+You can set the swipe direction,such as left,top,right and bottom.

 ##Screenshots
 ![image](Images/swipeback.gif)